joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 <figcaption>Hills of Aberstwyth</figcaption>
 </figure>

 At one point, I was carrying my bike up a long hillside stair -- it was the only way, no simple path.
-I was asked about it by a passerby coming down the stair -- why?
+I was asked about it by a passerby coming down the stair: _why are you doing this?_

-They assured me: "There's Nowhere to Ride Up There."
+They assured me: "There's Nowhere to Ride Up There!"

-Guess they never tried?
+I guess they never tried?

 <figure class="align-center">
 <img src="https://www.botzilla.com/pix2024/brompton/bjorke_LLandre_MONO2591.jpg">